DILCISBoard/CITS-SIARD/README.md

 # SIARD-CITS

-Content Information Type Specification for SIARD data
+This is a placeholder repository for the Content Information Type Specification for SIARD.
+Check back soon for more information!